mogaya/airbnb-clone-project/README.md

 - All user input is validated and sanitized to prevent SQL injection, XSS (Cross-site Scripting), and other injection attacks.
 - **Importance**: Maintains database integrity and prevents attackers from injecting malicious scripts or commands into the system.

+## CI/CD Pipeline

+CI/CD stands for **Continuous Integration** and **Continuous Deployment/Delivery**.
+It is a set of automated processes that enable developers to build, test, and deploy code more frequently and reliably.
+CI ensures that every code change is automatically tested and integrated into the main branch, while CD automates the deployment of that code to staging or production environments.

+### Importance

+Implementing CI/CD in the Airbnb Clone Project:

+- **Reduces manual errors** during deployment.
+- **Ensures faster feedback loops** through automated testing.
+- **Improves code quality** by catching bugs early.
+- **Enables rapid iteration** and feature delivery without downtime.

+### Tools Used

+- **GitHub Actions**: For automating workflows like testing, linting, and deployment on every push or pull request.
+- **Docker**: Ensures consistency across development, testing, and production environments by containerizing the application.
+- **Docker Compose**: Used to manage multi-container setups during development or testing.